-While our volunteers have shown for years, and particularly in the past two years, that they are often willing to go far above and beyond for this beloved community, that expectation is not sustainable for a healthy future.
+While our volunteers have shown for years, and particularly in the past three years, that they are often willing to go far above and beyond for this beloved community, that expectation is not sustainable for a healthy future.
 We want our volunteers to be able and willing to continue doing the work they love, better, and with the support that we can define through a policy-based governance structure of responsibility and accountability that will bring clarity to our activity and accomplishments.

 What Policy-based Governance (PBG) is:

 - PBG is a recognized and widely used guideline for mid-size to large-size church governance and ministry.
 DuPage UU Church has been in the process of moving to PBG for more than 10 years, with a number of diversions.

 - The goal of well-managed governance is to provide an efficient, accountable process behind the ultimate purpose of providing a happy, secure inspirational and spiritual home for members of this beloved community.

 - Through clearly defined and documented policy, structure and roles - outlined broadly in the Constitution approved by the congregation - our Minister, Staff, Board, Lay leaders and Congregation members carry out the work of the church - and will better understand and enjoy the process!
 Less burn-out; less confusion, greater satisfaction as we live our Mission and Vision.
 Whew!